 The compact DeLonghi Dedica is another machine that allows you to do your own grinding, dosing, tamping, and timing without costing an arm and a leg.
 Also, in this category is the Rancilio Silvia which stands out for its industrial look and commercial-quality parts.
 Or you could opt for the Gaggia Carezza Deluxe which will make a statement in your kitchen with its retro Italian design.

 If you want to step up to a fully automatic machine, our top choice is the pricey Breville Oracle Touch which does it all from grinding to brewing.
-The Delonghi Magnifica ESAM3300 will give you the same capability for a lot less.
+The Saeco PicoBaristo Super-Automatic Espresso Machine HD8927/47 is so easy it's like magic, but doesn't come cheap.

 If you don’t want to think about anything but what kind of beans you buy, you might like the Espressione Concierge which is totally preprogrammed and gives you no options for customization.
 The higher-priced Philips 3200 Series LatteGo that also does the frothing for you but it offers a lot more in terms of espresso quality and special features.